Prepper First Aid Kit: Complete Checklist & Guide

 Smart Storage and Organization

 Store kits in an accessible, cool, dry location.
 Label containers and use clear pouches or color-coded compartments — red for trauma, blue for medications, green for wound care.
 Keep medications out of children’s reach but accessible to trained adults.
 Avoid long-term storage of temperature-sensitive medications in vehicles, especially in summer.
+If you’re in the high desert Southwest, your car kit needs extra attention — interior temperatures can hit 150°F and destroy medications in hours.

 Training: The Most Important Supply You Own